reverse0x90/edCTF/README.md

 # edCTF
 edCTF is a generic web application to rapidly deploy jeopardy-style CTF competitions.  edCTF utilizes both the EmberJS and Django frameworks to host CTFs.

 edCTF supports the ability to host multiple CTFs on the same application instance.
-There is no need to rebuild the framework.  edCTF can be quickly deployed using [Docker](https://github.com/docker/docker) containers.
+There is no need to rebuild the framework.

+edCTF can be quickly deployed using [Docker](https://github.com/docker/docker).

 Current version: 1.2-beta1